Drug Dependency

 Drug Rehabilitation Services at Palladium Private

-Palladium Private is different to other drug rehabilitation facilities because we teach a reality-based mindset technique which is based on CBT, ACT and Rational Emotional Behaviour Therapy.
 This is an educational program delivered in a retreat environment that focuses on holistic healing of the mind, body and interpersonal connections.
 Our detox solution has four major components:

-1) If, during your pre-program assessment you are deemed to have required a withdrawal program, then your program will start with a general check-up with a GP to review medication and undertake any required blood or urine tests to identify areas that need addressing.
+1) If, during your pre-program assessment you are deemed to require a 4-day detox/withdrawal program, then your Palladium program will begin with a GP appointment to review medication(s) and undertake required blood or urine tests to identify areas that need addressing and monitoring.

-2) A chaperone will stay with you for three nights if needed to make sure you feel safe and supported.
-This can be for the entire program, but most guests usually find they are feeling better after their third day.
+2) A chaperone will stay with you for three nights to make sure you feel safe and supported.
+This can be extended for the entire program, but most guests usually find they are feeling better after their third day.
 We do have guests that have requested a chaperone for the majority of their stay and this can be arranged.

 3) A highly nutritious diet is provided to give the body the essential components it needs to fuel the mechanics of detoxification.
 This is combined with gentle exercise and massage to assist in moving toxins out of the body.